NaturalHistoryMuseum/predicts_www/content/pages/team.md

 <img src="../images/team/pw.jpg" class="photo photoportrait photoright"
      alt="Photo of Patrick Walkden" itemprop="image"/>
 <p itemprop="description">
   Patrick’s research interests lie in how biodiversity is influenced by environmental change, the provision of ecosystem services, and the interactions driving the function and diversity of ecological communities.
 He graduated from the University of Sussex in 2017 and is currently undertaking an MRes at Imperial College London in Ecology, Evolution, & Conservation.
 Previous work includes investigating the influence of large predators of the feeding behaviour of scavenger species in South Africa, and how insularity effects the evolution of functional traits in birds.
-Within the PREDCITS project Patrick is looking to model bee species sensitivity to land-use and climate change, implementing an additive approach using species distribution models and generalised linear mixed effects models.
+Within the PREDICTS project Patrick is looking to model bee species sensitivity to land-use and climate change, implementing an additive approach using species distribution models and generalised linear mixed effects models.
 </p>
 </div>